Engineering tunable decoherence-free subspaces with collective atom-cavity interactions: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have analyzed an experimentally relevant atom-cavity system wherein one may create and control a DFS.
 The DFS is in general multi-dimensional, containing degenerate states which do not decohere under photon loss.
 This DFS comes from diagonalizing the non-Hermitian jump operator via a non-unitary transformation.
 This diagonalization yields degenerate eigenspaces of the jump operator, where we can tune the external drive to make any of these eigenspaces into a DFS.
 Within this DFS we show several protocols to prepare pure states by quenching, adiabatically changing the DFS in time, or by employing adiabatic shortcuts.
 These adiabatic shortcuts allow states to be prepared on rapid timescales only limited by the lifetime of photons in the cavity--i.e. the validity of the model.
+We also provide operators which fully control a decoherence-free qubit without causing any decoherence.

 Our work provides an important stepping stone towards controlling multi-dimensional DFSs in an atom-cavity system, and opens the door to several interesting questions.
 Future work will explore the use of this system in experimentally relevant parameter regimes, where we expect to see protection against experimentally relevant noise sources.
 Of particular interest is the control of the dimensionality of the DFS in order to create qudits which are protected against photon decay.
 These protected qudits may be relevant for quantum computing and quantum metrology~\cite{Ostermann2013,Roos2006}.
-The primary challenge would be defining logical operations which do not couple states out of the DFS, but are experimentally feasible.

 Lastly, we plan to extend this formalism to arbitrarily-many ground states where we expect more complicated dynamics to play out.
 This is inspired in large part by atom-optical lattice systems~\cite{Kollath2016,Colella2019,Sheikhan2016}, which can be used to realize complex and controllable physics~\cite{Ledesma2024,Ledesma2024GateSet}.
 There, one may find that more than the symmetric state manifold, and more than one jump operator become relevant.